 Instrument Center was established in 2007 by integrating two research centers in IMS.
-The main instruments maintained in YAMATE campus are: NMR, MALDI, X-ray diffractometers, etc; in MYODAIJI: ESR, SQUID, SEM, Spectrometers (FTIR, UV-vis, ESCA, ARUPS), etc. The center organizes the Inter-University Network for Common Utilization of Research Equipments and Nanotechnology Platform Program supported by MEXT.
+The main instruments maintained in YAMATE campus are: NMR, MALDI, X-ray diffractometers, etc; in MYODAIJI: ESR, SQUID, SEM, Spectrometers (FTIR, UV-vis, ESCA, ARUPS), etc. The center organizes the Inter-University Network for Common Utilization of Research Equipments and participates in the program of Advanced Research Infrastructure for Materials and Nanotechnology in Japan supported by MEXT.

 Equipment development center provides technical services to support advanced molecular sciences with new equipments.
 Machining, electronics, micro-patterning, and 3D-printing facilities are maintained by skilled technical staffs who help researchers design and fabricate state-of-the-art equipment.